ericdunbar/ics3u_wiki/termwork/Collaborative-Emerging-Technologies.md

 Cite all images used.
 You can use just hyperlinks for the citing of **images**.

 ## Due Dates and Submission Details
-You will have a one-on-one interview with the teacher in which you present your information directly to the teacher.
-Be prepared to discuss your work and present-to-the-teacher the information that you have found.
-Be prepared to answer many questions, and ensure understanding of all acronyms you use in your presentation.
+~~You will have a one-on-one interview with the teacher in which you present your information directly to the teacher.~~ ~~Be prepared to discuss your work and present-to-the-teacher the information that you have found.
+Be prepared to answer many questions, and ensure understanding of all acronyms you use in your presentation.~~

-For Mr. Seidel's class, plan for a **maximum** of 15 minutes of presentation time + 5 minutes of question/answer time.
-Each presentation is only allotted 20 minutes in total.
+~~For Mr. Seidel's class, plan for a **maximum** of 15 minutes of presentation time + 5 minutes of question/answer time.
+Each presentation is only allotted 20 minutes in total.~~

+**NEW (for Mr. Seidel's classes):** Submission for this assignment has changed as per below (choose one)

+* Using your @pdsb.net account:
+  * Create a Google Slides (or other online option) presentation.
+  * Create an audio recording for each of the slides.
+  * For each slide, attach the audio recording (Insert -> Audio)
+  * Your total audio timing should be between 10-15 minutes.
+  * Share the Google Slideshow with me so that I can access and assess it.
+* Or, you can do something similar with a PowerPoint presentation and add Audio clips to that as well and submit through email.

+You will be sent follow-up questions based on your presentation to answer.

 Please see the [due dates](./Due-Dates-and-Submission-Details) page for more details on when this is due and how to submit your work.